Glossary

 Progesterone

-The hormone produced by the corpus luteum during the second half of a woman’s cycle.
-It thickens the lining of the uterus to prepare it to accept implantation of a fertilised egg.
+The hormone secreted by the corpus luteum of the ovary after ovulation has taken place.
+It thickens the lining of the uterus to prepare it to accept implantation of a fertilised egg and is also produced by the placenta during pregnancy.

 Prognosis